What Is Four Percent Group? A Scam?

 That’s certainly true, but personally, I’d rather join a program that has someone with a good track record fronting it, who is trustworthy.

-I can’t tell you for sure that this is an outright scam, but considering you have to purchase the products they recommend prior to promoting them – that’s a giant warning sign.
+I don’t think this is an outright scam, but considering you have to purchase the products they recommend prior to promoting them – that’s a giant warning sign.

 Vick will benefit from anyone who signs up, just by them purchasing these products.
 They know a majority of people signing up will not make a dime.